 This bill amends various sections of the Iowa Code concerning the marketing of grain by licensed warehouse operators and grain dealers.
-It introduces new definitions for "deferred-payment contract" and "deferred-pricing contract," and modifies payment terms for grain dealers, requiring them to pay sellers upon delivery or upon demand instead of within a fixed thirty-day period.
-The bond amount that grain dealers must file with the department is increased from $100,000 to $250,000.
-Additionally, the bill establishes indemnity fees to protect grain depositors and sellers in the event of a dealer's bankruptcy, detailing the collection and remittance process for these fees, which will be used exclusively for indemnification purposes.
+It introduces new definitions for "deferred-payment contract" and "deferred-pricing contract," which establish specific operational conditions for these contracts.
+The payment terms for grain dealers are modified to require payment upon delivery or upon demand, rather than within a fixed thirty-day period.
+Additionally, the bond amount that grain dealers must file with the department is increased from $100,000 to $250,000.
+The bill also establishes new indemnity fees to protect grain depositors and sellers in the event of a dealer's bankruptcy, detailing the collection and remittance process for these fees, which can be waived if the indemnity fund's assets exceed $16 million.

 Statutes affected: Introduced: 203.1, 203.8, 203.3, 203.15, 203D.3, 203D.6, 203D.5, 203D.3A